inversion-api/inversion-engine/README.md

 ### Apis

 An Api exposes a set of Endpoints.
-Generally, Snooze will auto configure Endpoints that map to Db backed Collections for CRUD operations.
+Generally, Inversion will auto configure Endpoints that map to Db backed Collections for CRUD operations.

 ### Collections, Entities, Attributes and Relationships